-In September 2016, we entered into the 2016 QIMR License Agreement and an amended and restated research and development collaboration agreement, or the 2016 QIMR Collaboration Agreement, with QIMR Berghofer, each of which amended and restated prior agreements entered into with QIMR Berghofer in October 2015.
-Under the 2016 QIMR License Agreement and 2016 QIMR Collaboration Agreement, we obtained an exclusive, worldwide license to develop and commercialize allogeneic T-cell programs utilizing technology and know-how developed by QIMR Berghofer as well as the option to license additional technology in exchange for \$3.3 million in cash.
-We exercised this option in June 2018.
+In September 2016, we entered into an amended and restated license agreement and an amended and restated research and development collaboration agreement with QIMR Berghofer, each of which amended and restated prior agreements entered into with QIMR Berghofer in October 2015.
+We further amended and restated our license agreement and research and development collaboration agreements with QIMR Berghofer in August 2019 to eliminate our license to certain rights related to CMV.
+We refer to our August 2019 second amended and restated license agreement with QIMR Berghofer as the QIMR License Agreement and our August 2019 second amended and restated research and development collaboration agreement with QIMR Berghofer as our QIMR Collaboration Agreement.

+Under the QIMR License Agreement and QIMR Collaboration Agreement, we possess an exclusive, worldwide license to develop and commercialize allogeneic T-cell programs utilizing technology and know-how developed by QIMR Berghofer.

-The 2016 QIMR License Agreement provides for various milestone payments of up to \$15 million and low to mid single-digit royalty payments to QIMR Berghofer based on future product sales, if any.
-Under the terms of the 2016 QIMR Collaboration Agreement, we are required to reimburse the cost of agreed-upon development activities related to programs developed under the collaboration.
-The 2016 QIMR Collaboration Agreement also provides for various milestone payments of up to \$7 million to QIMR Berghofer based on achievement of certain developmental and regulatory milestones.
+The QIMR License Agreement provides for various milestone payments of up to \$15 million and low to mid single-digit royalty payments to QIMR Berghofer based on future product sales, if any.
+Under the terms of the QIMR Collaboration Agreement, we are required to reimburse the cost of agreed-upon development activities related to programs developed under the collaboration.
+The QIMR Collaboration Agreement also provides for various milestone payments of up to \$7 million to QIMR Berghofer based on achievement of certain developmental and regulatory milestones.

-We have the right at any time to terminate the 2016 QIMR License Agreement, at will, by providing written notice of termination to QIMR Berghofer and paying QIMR Berghofer a break-up fee equal to 50 percent of the amount of the next milestone payment that would be payable to QIMR Berghofer.
-QIMR Berghofer or we may terminate the 2016 QIMR Collaboration Agreement at any time if either party determines that the collaboration is no longer academically, technically, or commercially feasible by giving the other party 30-day written notice.
+We have the right at any time to terminate the QIMR License Agreement, at will, by providing written notice of termination to QIMR Berghofer and paying QIMR Berghofer a break-up fee equal to 50 percent of the amount of the next milestone payment that would be payable to QIMR Berghofer.
+QIMR Berghofer or we may terminate the QIMR Collaboration Agreement at any time if either party determines that the collaboration is no longer academically, technically, or commercially feasible by giving the other party 30-day written notice.
 In the event of a material breach of either agreement, QIMR Berghofer or we may terminate the agreement if the breaching party does not cure such breach within a specified period.